 At the School of Public Health, a cornerstone of our mission is to develop diverse leaders for professional and research careers.
 We accomplish this not only through our undergraduate, masters, and doctoral programs, but also by providing students with opportunities for additional leadership training and experience.
 Our programs and offerings that promote leadership development include:

 The Center for Health Leadership (offerings now unified under CPHPL name)

 The Center for Health Leadership (CHL) was founded in 2008 to enhance the School's ability to inspire and prepare graduate students to be effective health leaders and professionals.
-Core offerings include classes and workshops, an 18-month leadership fellows program, the CHL Association or Student Board, the annual CHLA Conference, Leadership Day, and the CHL Toolkit.
+Core offerings include classes and workshops, an 18-month leadership fellows program, the Student Collaborative for Impact Leadership (SCIL), the annual SCIL Conference, Leadership Day, and the CHL Toolkit.
 All are based on the core guiding principles of action-based learning, the value of diversity, and the belief that everyone can be a leader, and that we can lead from wherever we are.
 Learn more.